ozlemeker/cpu-scheduling-simulator/README.md

 ## Author

 Özlem Eker
-CS 305 – Operating Systems
 December 2025

+---
+## License
+Academic use only.
+Submitted as coursework for CS 305: Operating Systems.